Wu Lefty 7-String Archtop

 Van Eps Gretsch 7 string production archtop:

-Amplifier: Having spent years (decades!) trying to make modern Fender-style amps less trebl-y, I finally acquired a used Polytone Mini Brute II from the late 1970’s (felt covered, 12″ speaker), and I absolutely love it.
+Having spent years (decades!) trying to make Fender-style tube amps less trebl-y, I finally acquired a used Polytone Mini Brute II from the late 1970’s (felt covered, 12″ speaker), and I absolutely love it, especially for fingerstyle playing (think Joe Pass).
 I will use Polytone amps as long as they last, and as long as I can find people to repair and maintain them.
-Not only is the speaker warm and cozy, with full bass response, but the high notes and clarity are tempered with just enough softness and texture thanks to the old Baxandall circuit, which is also found in old Ampeg amps, as well as vintage solid state hi-fi stereo units (at least that’s what folks who know say it is).
+Not only is the speaker warm and cozy, with full bass response, but the high notes and clarity are tempered with just enough softness and texture thanks to the Baxandall circuit, which is also found in old Ampeg amps, as well as vintage solid state hi-fi stereo units (at least that’s what folks who know say it is).
 Here’s one person’s assessment of the Polytone sound and its causes: “Polytone amps emit a spongy, warm, quite musical sound that comes from the Baxandall tone circuit, plus perhaps, a closed speaker cabinet stuffed with insulation.” (source: http://qrp-popcorn.blogspot.com/2020/11/clean-jazz-guitar-amp-builder-notes.html)

 I plan to post more links about the process of ordering a Wu.
 The forum on jazzguitar.be has a lot of helpful information about this process, from satisfied customers, so be sure to visit, or google search “jazzguitar” and “Wu”